 Non-State Schools Accreditation Board

-The Board is a statutory body and part of the portfolio of the Minister for Education and Minister for Industrial Relations.
+The Board is a statutory body and part of the portfolio of the Minister for Education, Minister for Industrial Relations and Minister for Racing.

 The functions of the Board are to:

 - assess applications for accreditation of non-State schools

 - accredit non-State schools